 Is Buying a Home With a 20% Down Payment Standard?

-Conventional loans are available with as little as 3% down.
+Surprisingly, conventional loans are now available with as little as 3% down.
 The cost of the mortgage insurance depends on the borrower’s credit score.

 Lenders will allow borrowers to drop the monthly MI once the loan-to-value ratio reaches 80%.
 They will typically require an appraisal (about $500) to show the value, and the loan should have been in good standing for at least the previous 12 months.
 Different lenders have different procedures, though, so it is worth making a call to them to get their specifics.